-- > Know the theorem about the orthogonality of eigenvectors corresponding to distinct eigenvalues of a symmetric matrix and how to prove it. - > Know the definition of an orthogonally diagonalizable matrix. - > Know the relationship between the concepts of a symmetric and an orthogonally diagonalizable matrix and how to prove the easier direction of this relationship. - \triangleright Know how to prove that the eigenvalues of a symmetric 2×2 matrix are real. - \succ Know the spectral decomposition formula (and its meaning) for symmetric matrices: Let $A = UDU^{\top}$ be an orthogonal diagonalization of a symmetric matrix A. Then
+- > Know the theorem about the orthogonality of eigenspaces corresponding to distinct eigenvalues of a symmetric matrix and how to prove it. - > Know how to prove that all the eigenvalues of a symmetric matrix are real. - > Know the definition of an orthogonally diagonalizable matrix. - > Know the relationship between the concepts of a symmetric and an orthogonally diagonalizable matrix and how to prove the easier direction of this relationship. - \triangleright Know how to prove that a symmetric 2×2 is orthogonally diagonalizable. - \succ Know the spectral decomposition formula (and its meaning) for symmetric matrices: Let $A = UDU^{\top}$ be an orthogonal diagonalization of a symmetric matrix A. Then